TaxManDan/cse210-projects/prove/Develop03/README.md

-# Scripture Memorization program Instructions
+# Scripture Memorization Program Instructions

 This program allows users to read scriptures from a correctly formatted .txt file and allows them to select one or have one randomly selected to memorize by hiding